Alexandre de Rhodes: Biography

 Alexandre de Rhodes was born in Avignon, Papal States (now in France).
-According to some sources, he was a descendant of Jewish origin.
+According to some sources, he was of Jewish origin.
 His paternal side was from Aragón, Spain.
 He entered the novitiate of the Society of Jesus in Rome on 24 April 1612 to dedicate his life to missionary work.

-In 1624, he was sent to the East Asia, arriving in the Nguyễn-controlled domain of Đàng Trong (Cochinchina) on a boat with fellow Jesuit Girolamo Maiorica.
+In 1624, he was sent to the East Asia, arriving in the Nguyễn-controlled domain of Đàng Trong (known to the Europeans as Cochinchina) on a boat with fellow Jesuit Girolamo Maiorica.
 De Rhodes studied Vietnamese under Francisco de Pina before returning to Portuguese Macau.

-Following the successful visit of fellow Jesuits Giuliano Baldinotti and Julio Koga to Đàng Ngoài (Tonkin) in 1626, the superior André Palmeiro sent Alexandre de Rhodes and Pero Marques, Sr. to evangelize in this domain of North Vietnam.
-The two missionaries landed in Thanh Hoá on March 19, 1627 (the Feast of Saint Joseph) and arrived the capital Thăng Long (nowadays Hanoi) on July 2 (the Feast of Visitation).
+Following the successful visit of fellow Jesuits Giuliano Baldinotti and Julio Koga to Đàng Ngoài (known to the Europeans as Tonkin) in 1626, the superior André Palmeiro sent Alexandre de Rhodes and Pero Marques, Sr. to evangelize in this domain of North Vietnam.
+The two missionaries landed in Thanh Hoá on 19 March 1627 (the Feast of Saint Joseph) and arrived to the capital Thăng Long (nowadays Hanoi) on 2 July (the Feast of Visitation).
 De Rhodes worked there until 1630, when he was forced to leave.
-During these three years he was in and around the court at Hanoi during the rule of lord Trịnh Tráng.
+During these three years he was in and around the court at Hanoi during the rule of lord Trịnh Tráng, where he captivated the emperor with gifts such as an intricate clock and a glided volume on mathematics.
 It was during that time that he composed the Ngắm Mùa Chay, a popular Catholic devotion to this day, meditating upon the Passion of Christ in the Vietnamese language.
-He was expelled from Vietnam in 1630 as Trịnh Tráng became concerned about him being a spy for the Nguyen.
+He was expelled from Vietnam in 1630 as Trịnh Tráng became concerned about him being a spy for the Nguyen clan.
 Rhodes in his reports said he converted more than 6,000 Vietnamese.
 Daily conversation in Vietnam "resembles the singing of birds", wrote Alexandre de Rhodes.